 Boat shoes are traditionally worn without socks, although many men choose low profile socks for comfort.

-If you want to be less preppy and more unique, you can go with espadrilles instead of boat shoes.
+If you want to be less preppy and more unique, you can espadrilles with your shorts instead of boat shoes.

 Like boat shoes, espadrilles are designed for warm weather and bare feet.
 They’re usually made from thick textiles like canvas, and they require a bit of breaking in.

 Make sure they’re nice and snug when you try them on, as they’ll probably loosen up and conform to the shape of your foot over time.